macabeus/talkdesk-challenge/README.md

 ### Provider Pattern

 This application is too simple.
 We have just one page and few elements with few states to manage, so we don't need to use redux.
 Please, use a simple approach to a simple problem.
-[You might not need Redux!](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) And with React Hooks we have an amazing `useReducer` - that I used one time on this project.
+[You might not need Redux!](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)

-So I decided to use Provider Pattern, that is solution that fit better in this project.
+So I decided to use Provider Pattern, that is a solution that fits better in this project.
 In this application, I'm using just one provider, `ApiProvider`, to handle the requests to the server.
-But on other bigger projects I created more providers, following the single responsibility principle and to avoid unnecessary re-renders.
+But on others bigger projects I created more providers, following the single responsibility principle and to avoid unnecessary re-renders.

 ### Former-Kit